5 Easy Emotion Regulation Activities For Kids

 Want simple tools to help your child stay calm, cope better, and build confidence?
-These 5 emotion regulation activities are a brilliant place to start – and they really work.
+These 5 emotion regulation activities for kids are a brilliant place to start.

 Bonus: These tools are most effective when used together and practiced during calm times with your support.

-All children – just like adults – experience a wide range of emotions every day.
+All children, just like adults, experience a wide range of emotions every day.
 But unlike adults, children’s brains are still developing.
-The part that helps them manage big emotions doesn’t fully mature until their mid-twenties.
+The prefrontal cortex that helps them manage big emotions doesn’t fully mature until their mid-twenties.

 If your child finds it hard to manage emotions, you might see: